pedstrom/barren-land-analysis/README.md

 ## Making this runnable on the command line

-TODO
+Code is in an R file ([Barren Land Analysis.R](Barren Land Analysis.R)) that can be executed with Rscript as follows:

+`Rscript Barren\ Land\ Analysis.R "0 292 399 307"`
+`Rscript Barren\ Land\ Analysis.R "48 192 351 207" "48 392 351 407" "120 52 135 547" "260 52 275 547"`

 ### A note on Optimization

+This performs horribly.
+Need to fix.
+Some ideas:

-* Use an array instead of a dataframe.
+* Use an array instead of a data frame.
-* Look for ways to minimize double-checking existing areas.
+* Look for ways to minimize double-checking areas that have already been checked/confirmed.

 ## Thank You